Welcome to our Beginner’s Guide to Index Funds

 What does all this actually mean?

-You should (hopefully) therefore still be in profit.
+You could (hopefully) therefore still be in profit, despite some companies losing value.

 How many companies are included in one index fund?

 A single Index fund may include hundreds of companies.
-These are pre-chosen, you just need to choose the index fund.
+These are pre-chosen and mapped to a market index*.
+All you need to do is choose your preferred index fund.

 How Do Index Funds Work?